Lomoanj/Road-Accident-Analysis-Dashboard/README.md

 # Road Accident Analysis Dashboard 🚦

-This is my **second data visualization project**, created using **Tableau**, focused on analyzing road accidents using real-world data.
-The dashboard uncovers trends in accident severity, contributing factors, and regional patterns, providing actionable insights for public safety and transport planning.
+Created using **Tableau**, this dashboard analyzes road accidents with real-world data.
+It uncovers trends in **accident severity, contributing factors, and regional patterns, providing actionable insights for public safety and transport planning**.

 ---